 Validating data input is an extremely important problem to tackle in all applications.
 In Ruby ecosystem there is no better tool for that than dry-validation.
 Here is why!

-dry-schema is an extremely powerful and validation engine for Ruby applications and as it's a built-in validation solution for Hanami projects, It is important to get familiar with it.
+dry-schema is an extremely powerful validation engine for Ruby applications and as it's a built-in validation solution for Hanami projects, It is important to get familiar with it.

 Hanami actions are one of the richest building blocks in terms of available features and in this episode I want to go over them, showing how to validate params, handle errors and and use before or after hooks.